Insights and Advice for Enabling More Efficient and Sustainable Construction

 Since the exact nature and scope of contingencies can never be fully predicted, allocating five to ten percent of the overall project budget for contingency funding is considered wise practice.

-What Else Is Included In A Construction Budget?
+What Else Is Included in a Construction Budget?

 The construction budgeting process requires careful review and analysis to ensure all expenses are considered.
 Construction budgeting software and templates make it easier to capture and organize this information.
 In addition to property, materials, labor, and equipment costs, the budget might also include indirect items like insurance premiums, utilities, taxes, and professional fees for design, project management, and consulting support.

-What Are the Benefits Of Construction Budget Management?
+What Are the Benefits of Construction Budget Management?

 No construction project can be executed without a budget, but taking the time needed to complete a detailed construction budgeting process and track progress regularly can pay off in many ways: